Derived Hecke algebra and cohomology of arithmetic groups: Patching and the derived Hecke algebra

 \subsection{Deformation rings and chain complexes at level $Q_n$.}

 Fix now a Taylor-Wiles datum $Q_n$ of level $n$.
 (We will abusively use $Q_n$ both to denote the Taylor-Wiles datum and simply the set of primes associated to that datum.)

-Recall the definition of $Y_1^*(Q_n)$ from (4) of \S \ref{TWprimes stuff}: it is the fiber-product of coverings $Y_1(q, n) \rightarrow Y(1)$ over $q \in Q_n$.
+Recall the definition of $Y_1^*(Q_n)$ from \S \ref{TWprimes stuff}: it is the fiber-product of coverings $Y_1(q, n) \rightarrow Y(1)$ over $q \in Q_n$.
 We now collect together various results about the homology of $Y_1^*(Q_n)$, which are essentially the same results as those already discussed for $Y_1(q,n)$, but using all the primes in $Q_n$ instead of just $\{q\}$.

-\begin{lemma*} The homology $H_j(Y_1^*(Q_n), \Z_p)_{\mathfrak{m}}$ vanishes for $j \notin [\BWq, \BWq+\delta]$. \end{lemma*} \proof As in \S \ref{HYln}, Lemma.
+\begin{lemma} The homology $H_j(Y_1^*(Q_n), \Z_p)_{\mathfrak{m}}$ vanishes for $j \notin [\BWq, \BWq+\delta]$. \end{lemma} \proof As in Lemma \ref{vanishing lemma BW}.

 Just as in \eqref{bigsplit}, this homology group is split (by ``$U$-operators'') into summands indexed by collections $\Frob^T_q \in T^{\vee}(k) \ \ (q \in Q_n)$, where each $\Frob^T_q$ is conjugate to the Frobenius at $q$.
-In particular, since the Taylor--Wiles datum is equipped (\S \ref{TWprimes stuff}) with such a lift $\Frob_q^T$ for each $q \in Q_n$, we can consider the summand
+In particular, since the Taylor--Wiles datum is equipped (\S \ref{TWprimes stuff}) with a specific choice of such a $\Frob_q^T$ for each $q \in Q_n$, we can consider the summand

 indexed by these prescribed lifts.

 Recall from \eqref{idontcare} that $Y_1^*(Q_n) \rightarrow Y_0(Q_n)$ is Galois, with Galois group $T_n$. {$R_{Q_n}$} Let us introduce notation for the deformation rings of interest to us: let